Introduction

 The “Pitch Versus Power” Debate

-Small, reciprocating engines react quickly to power inputs, so there is little difference in the response time of the pitch and power controls.
-This opens up room for a debate over which control should be used to manage airspeed, especially during a visual approach and landing.
+Small reciprocating engines respond quickly to power inputs, so there is little difference in the response times of the pitch and power controls.
+This opens the door to debate over which control should be used to manage airspeed, especially during a visual approach and landing.

 Considerations for choosing a technique: